 Tests: If there are concentration and memory problems, quizzes, tests, final exams, and College Board tests (such as PSAT, SAT and AP) should be delayed or postponed.
-The final decision as to whether to postpone or delay any College Board tests rests with the student and their parents/guardians/caregivers.
-If a student is concerned their College Board test results are not up to par due to their trauma, the student may write a letter to the college requesting the college take into consideration their injury when assessing their scores and ask that they be assessed on the grades the student had prior to the injury.
-Upon request by the student and their family, guidance counselors will also highlight the student's injury in the college recommendation and also ask the colleges to consider the student's injury when assessing the student's records and ask that emphasis be placed on the student's academic achievement prior to the injury.
+The final decision as to whether to postpone or delay any College Board tests rests with the student and his/her parents/guardians.
+If a student is concerned his/her College Board test results are not up to par due to his/her trauma, the student may write a letter to the college requesting the college take into consideration his/her injury when assessing his/her scores and ask that he/she be assessed on the grades he/she had prior to the injury.
+Upon request by the student and his/her family, guidance counselors will also highlight the student's injury in the college recommendation and also ask the colleges to consider the student's injury when assessing the student's records and ask that emphasis be placed on the student's academic achievement prior to the injury.